Bug report #1752

 Are you using the standard version or the Cocoa version?

-#7 Updated by William Kyngesburye about 11 years ago
+#7 Updated by William Kyngesburye over 11 years ago

 Here's a possibility: the font selection now uses the system font dialog: